18F/project-artifacts/approach.md

 There are a few primary ways we do this:

 - **Meet with the partner regularly** (at least weekly) to discuss what you're working on, share insights, and ask questions.
 Get clear early on about what meeting tools will work for everyone, and use video calls if possible.
+Include partners in stand-ups.
-- **Send a "Weekly Ship:"** a quick report emailed to the client at the end of each week.
+- **Send a "Weekly Ship:"** a quick report emailed to the partners at the end of each week.
 Here's the [Weekly Ship template](https://docs.google.com/document/d/1ulPzFvBLunXm3MD0xL8nPzlJDOoFJbNLPo0Sl6ph99Q/edit), an example of a [Weekly Ship doc](https://docs.google.com/document/d/1uWNqM_2I3i1-UAysYxXt9C3UN_892sJoeeUV0z6wPhM/edit#heading=h.lg378il4ug92), and [the Weekly Ship origin story](https://docs.google.com/document/d/1tdbh_rmIsRgMEBQXh5x6fVAAE4ajUHj8eZ2eFF4acO0/edit#).
 We also share Weekly Ships in #the-shipping-news Slack channel, so we can see what's happening across projects.
 - **Plan a mid-project review** with the partner after your research sprint to communicate progress, initial observations, and update the project brief as needed.
 If you've been meeting weekly, this may be a short check-in, but it's helpful to take stock and make sure you're still aligned on the focus and goals.
 As you create presentations and begin to share ideas, follow [presentation best practices](https://docs.google.com/document/d/1SwWADPsr_rDlHRaga7mFwY-F4vvrU8dfcmL9Sbbd364/edit) to ensure you're being concise and compelling.

-## 6. Write the final report
+## 6. Write the final report/presentation
-Start writing at about the midpoint of your path analysis.
-This can mean outlining, starting a scratch document for recommendations, or sending preliminary findings in each weekly ship.
+You can start writing your final report/presentation on day one of your path analysis, if you choose.
+You can start documenting notes and other items that may begin to frame out your paper.

 The [PA report template](https://docs.google.com/document/d/1DBgwnnHuvR2fAojOwjP8gZ3_jA9pEAGRRKOnmH69d0s/edit) offers lots of structure and advice to work with, even before you begin the drafing process.
+You can restructure this report as you see fit to be tailored to what the partner needs.
+For example, if your partner wants next steps up front, you can move actionable items to the beginning of the paper.

 **Aim to share your report — or at least its content — with partners well before the last week of the engagement, so they have time to react, ask questions, and clarify.** You don't need to wait until the whole report is fully baked before sharing; the more you can share initial recommendations and insights as you go, the better.
 Work with the partner to come up with recommendations that will work given the agency’s resources, culture, and priorities.

 A couple of tips to consider as you write:

 - **Write for all your potential audiences** - They likely include both technical and non-technical stakeholders.
 - **Tie your recommendations to your findings** - Best practices are great.
 So are your informed opinions.
 But findings are what you actually observed.
-It's a good idea to find out whether the client agrees with your findings before you start working with them on recommendations.
+It's a good idea to find out whether the partner agrees with your findings before you start working with them on recommendations.
 If not, is there some context you're missing?
 Is the way you're articulating the finding not resonating?
 If you have a finding the client acknowledges but that isn't a priority for them, it's probably better for you to spend your time on recommendations for findings they do care about.
 - **Make sure your recommendations address your problem statement** - If they don't, either rewrite them so they do or rewrite your problem statement.
-- **If there's more work for 18F, say so** - We want to recommend what we truly believe to be in the client's best interest, not what's in our own self-interest.
+- **If there's more work for 18F, say so** - We want to recommend what we truly believe to be in the partner's best interest, not what's in our own self-interest.
 But if there's further work to be done, and 18F is in a position to do it, we need to connect those dots for the partner by saying so explicitly in the Next Steps section of the report.
 If the next steps for the project include a procurement, call this out and talk about potential options for the partner to procure a digital solution.
 - **Ask for help from the Writing Lab** - The Writing Lab can help you write, organize, and edit final reports and slide decks.
 They'll meet with you to go over expectations and the type of help you're looking for, and you don't need a full draft in order to get help.
 [Submit an issue](https://github.com/18F/writing-lab/issues/new) to get started, or ask in the #writing-lab Slack channel.

 ## 7. Identify further work